akolotov007/obsidian_notes/Leanring_Vault/Study Notes/FIU/COT 3100 Discrete Structures/Discrete Mathematics with Applications.md

 - if *a* and *b* are integers, is 10*a* + 8*b* + 1 odd?
 	- Yes, bc = 2(5*a*+4*b*)+1 and 5*a*+4*b* is an integer since it's sum of products of ints
 - Is every integer either even or odd?
 		-  Yes, every integer is either even or odd.
-However, the reason for this fact is not im- mediately apparent.
+However, the reason for this fact is not immediately apparent.
 It can be deduced using the method of proof by contradiction, which is introduced in Section 4.7

 **Prime**
 - A int *n* is **prime** iff, n>1 and for all positive ints *r* and *s*, if $n=rs$ then either *r* or *s* equals *n*.